Cyber Essentials : Building confidence through security

 “We’re happy to say that our efforts to become Cyber Essentials accredited have been successful showing that the design and implementation of our service to date and the procedures and processes we operate meet the security standards required.”
 Chris Johnson, IT Development Manager, May 2017

-Today (May 17th 2017) Welfare Call has received the results of the security assessment carried out by CREST Accredited IT security company NCC Group.
-The tests were carried out last week along with an assessment of our working practices and procedures.
-As a result Welfare Call Ltd has been awarded Cyber Essentials accreditation.
+As a result of tests carried out by CREST Accredited IT security company NCC Group and an assessment of our working practices and procedures Welfare Call Ltd has been awarded Cyber Essentials accreditation.

 This means that we meet (or exceed) the security measures that are required for suppliers of Government contracts that involve handling personal information.

 What has been really pleasing for our Internal IT teams and reassuring for clients and the company as a whole is that the security practices Welfare Call was already using and the security processes we had in place already met these guidelines.

 What is Cyber Essentials?

 Cyber Essentials is a government-backed certification scheme that sets out a good baseline of cyber security.

 - server configuration

 - malware protection

 - updates and patch management